 - Technical Committee – Provide technical expertise in the development of Transit Plan.

 The Durham Transit Plan team will conduct targeted engagement with various groups through meetings and interviews to inform specific aspects of the plan.
 We will maintain consistent communication and collaboration with these groups to promote understanding and support for the final Transit Plan.
 These groups include:

 - education groups including local schools and universities

 - medical institutions

-An agreement adopted in 2013 gives three bodies final authority for the plan: the Durham County Board of Commissioners, the Durham-Chapel Hill-Carrboro (DCHC) Metropolitan Planning Organization Board, and the GoTriangle Board of Trustees.
-These groups receive quarterly reports on the progress of the plan’s development.
+An agreement adopted in 2013 gives three local government entities final authority for the plan and receive quarterly reports on the progress of the plan’s development.

 - Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) Board

 - GoTriangle Board of Trustees